dratul/Signals-and-Systems-Theory-Lab-/lab_03/Lab_3_1_Basic_operations_on_signals/Lab_3_1_Basic_operations_on_signals.md

-# Experiment 3.2 To visualize subtraction of two signals
+# Program 2 To visualize subtraction of two signals

 ```python